Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Experiments

-In the control strategies of Ours-ID and Ours-DID, we evenly divided the model's training process into two parts, where the proportion of the entropy increase control part and the model performance refinement part is equal.
-We conducted an in-depth analysis on this.
-During the training process, we specified the proportion of the first phase as 0.3, 0.4, 0.5, and 0.6 respectively.
-Keeping other settings unchanged, we trained for 200 steps on Qwen2.5-Math-7B, and the final results are shown in \cref{fig:time_radio}.
+For Ours-ID and Ours-DID, we split training into an entropy-control phase and a performance-refinement phase.
+To study the effect of this phase ratio, we vary the length of the first phase among $0.3$, $0.4$, $0.5$, and $0.6$, while keeping all other settings unchanged, and train Qwen2.5-Math-7B for $200$ steps.
+The results are shown in Figure~\ref{fig:time_radio}.

 Theoretically, the rate of entropy increase (defined here as the acceleration of entropy growth) diminishes during the first stage.
 If this initial control period is too short, the model’s entropy may begin to decline before reaching a sufficient peak.
 This explains the entropy trends observed when the stage ratio is set to $0.3$ or $0.4$.
 Conversely, while a stage ratio of $0.6$ allows the model to attain higher entropy in the first stage, it leads to overly rapid convergence in the second stage.
-Consequently, as evidenced by the validation accuracy in the right panel of \cref{fig:time_radio}, a stage ratio of $0.5$ yields the optimal performance.
+Consequently, as evidenced by the validation accuracy in the right panel of Figure \ref{fig:time_radio}, a stage ratio of $0.5$ yields the optimal performance.

+We also analyze the choice of the probability-dependent clipping function.
+The linear form is adopted for its monotonicity, numerical stability, and computational simplicity; additional ablations in Section \ref{clipping-function} show that it consistently outperforms or matches the exponential variant, supporting our design choice.